46-year-old Kerala woman claims to be daughter of Bollywood singer Anuradha Paudwal

 The district family court has asked Paudwal and her two children to appear in person on January 27 when the case comes up for hearing.

-She has sought to declare her as the legitimate daughter of Paudwal and is also entitled to one fourth share of the assets and properties, her lawyer said adding that Modex has also sought a compensation of Rs 50 crore for the loss caused to her.
+She has sought to declare her as the legitimate daughter of Paudwal and is also entitled to one-fourth share of the assets and properties, her lawyer said adding that Modex has also sought a compensation of Rs 50 crore for the loss caused to her.

-Modex said she attended school only upto class 10 as her foster parents faced difficulty in raising her as their fourth child.
+Modex said she attended school only up to class 10 as her foster parents faced difficulty in raising her as their fourth child.
 Repeated attempts to reach the singer for a response didn't materialise.